 CCTV cameras and in general, video surveillance systems are exponentially becoming intrusive but generate substantial data protection law issues according to the EDPB.

-I try to address the issues covered by the EDPB, enriching them with my takeaways and taking some insights from the article published by my colleagues of DLA Piper Privacy Matters blog:
+I try to address the issues covered by the EDPB, enriching them with my takeaways and inputs that can derive from the above-mentioned decisions:

 When is the GDPR applicable to video surveillance devices?